SisirBhandari/Exemplary-Code-Chunk/README.md

 Finally, the function of the guide is used to remove the legend for colour and override the legend for shape with black colour.

+**The data for this was downloaded from the World Bank, world development indicators data, which is available at the World Bank website**

 **Necessary packages and libraries**